River House, York

-The club closed some time after World War II, and was converted to offices.
-It was Grade II listed in 1971.
+The club closed some time after the Second World War, and the building was converted to offices.
+It was designated Grade II in 1971.
 By 1980, it housed Savills estate agents.
 From the early 2000s, Pizza Express occupied half the building.
 It was refurbished in 2017.

-The building was designed by Charles Jocelyn Parnell and it is built of brick, with stone dressings and quoins, and granite columns.
+The building was designed by Charles Jocelyn Parnell.
+It is built of brick with stone dressings and quoins, and granite columns.
 It has a basement, two main storeys, and attics.
-The central part of the building is three bays wide, with single-bay wings either side.
-On the Museum Street front, a portico fills the space between the wings, with a balcony above, and a projecting porch in the centre.
-The river front is of four bays, with the basement above ground, and a ground floor terrace supported by cast iron columns.
+The central section is three bays wide, with single-bay wings on either side.
+On the Museum Street front, a portico fills the space between the wings, with a balcony above and a projecting porch in the centre.
+The river front is of four bays, with the basement above ground level and a ground floor terrace supported by cast-iron columns.